Seqi/raifu/README.md

 #### Database

 Raifu uses PostgreSQL for data storage and requires a connection to run.
-If you don't have an existing PostgreSQL instance, it is recommended to use Docker to spin one up using the docker-compose file inside `sql/docker`.
+If you don't have an existing PostgreSQL instance, it is recommended to use Docker to spin one up using the docker-compose file in root.
 Once configured, create a database and run the migration script in `sql/create_tables`.

 #### Cloud Functions Config